Service Desk: Definition, Tasks and Benefits

-An IT Service Desk is the point of contact for employees to forward requests to the IT department and to make use of corporate services, such as ordering work equipment (printer, laptop, etc.).
-It thus provides comprehensive IT support for employees in a company.
-In a Service Desk, all requests are registered as tickets, which is why it is a powerful tool for Ticket Management.
+An IT Service Desk is the point of contact for employees to send requests to the IT department and make use of services such as ordering work equipment (printers, laptops, etc.).
+It offers comprehensive IT support for employees in a company.
+All requests are registered as tickets in the Service Desk, which makes it a powerful tool for ticket management.
 Find out here which functions, advantages and areas of application a Service Desk offers.

 What is a Service Desk?

 The Service Desk is a fundamental tool for Information Technology Service Management, or ITSM for short.
-In this context, the ITIL framework defines the Service Desk as “the communication interface between the service provider, the staff of various departments and all users” and as “the single point of contact between the service provider and the users.”
+The ITIL framework defines the Service Desk as “the communication interface between the service provider, the employees of various departments and all users” and as “the single point of contact between the service provider and the users”.
 The term Single Point of Contact, or SPOC for short, is often used in connection with the Service Desk.

 ITIL differentiates the structures of the Service Desk into local, central, virtual or “follow the sun”: